UFFeScience/Phenomanager/README.md

 `sort = [field1 = sortOrder, field2 = sortOrder...]`

 ### GroupBy
-GroupBy follows the following syntax (*groupBy* does not accept *projections* parameters and respects the limitations of the DBMS in these specified cases):
+GroupBy follows the following syntax (*groupBy* does not accept *projections* parameters and is expected to be used along with an aggregation function):

 `groupBy = [field1, field2, field3...]`